Skip to main content

 What if I need special accommodations?

-If you are a student who has, or think you may need DRS accommodations for the clinical, academic or housing environments of RUOP, you must reach out to Disability Resources for Students (http://depts.washington.edu/uwdrs/) within two weeks of applying to RUOP (deadline is Jan.
-13, 2023).
+If you are a student who has, or think you may need DRS accommodations for the clinical, academic or housing environments of RUOP, you must reach out to Disability Resources for Students (http://depts.washington.edu/uwdrs/) within two weeks of applying to RUOP (or by the deadline of Jan.
+10, 2025).
 Please contact Kowan Russell, Senior Access Coordinator in Disability Resources for Students at kowanr@uw.edu to schedule an appointment to discuss your needs.
-If you choose not disclose information about your disability/specific needs by the deadline, we cannot guarantee your accommodations will be considered or implemented during the placement process, which could result in you being unable to participate in RUOP.
+If you choose to not disclose information about your disability/specific needs by the deadline, we cannot guarantee your accommodations will be considered or implemented during the placement process, which could result in you being unable to participate in RUOP.

 Placements